Degree Requirements/Audit (DARS)

-Courses cart courses are removed by term after the add/drop deadline for that term.
+Course cart courses are removed by term after the add/drop deadline for that term.
 This will not affect the courses you are actually registered for that term.
 If the course doesn't end up being offered that term (see the timetable) or you decide to take it in a different term, edit its term by clicking the course in the course cart.

 Moving courses to a different requirement on your degree audit

 DARS will put a course in the first place it comes to.
 For Majors/Minors where a course could apply to one or the other (not both), a course will apply to the first major/minor requirement it comes to.
-To have a course moved to a second major or minor, email firstname.lastname@example.org.
+To have a course moved to a second major or minor, or back, email firstname.lastname@example.org.

 Switching requirements to those listed in a more recent academic calendar

 Your degree audit will pull the requirements from the academic calendar of the year you started that degree (not when you declare your major/minor/honours, and it resets if you change degrees).
 If the requirements for your program in a more recent academic calendar are easier to complete, email email@example.com to have that section of your degree audit updated to the newer requirements.
 See Academic Calendars for the current and previous versions (under PDF Versions).
 You cannont switch to an academic calendar from before you started your degree.